 - SENDSS is a web-based reporting system designed to collect information about notifiable diseases in Georgia.

 Click here for reporting instuctions.
-Click here for speadsheet template.
+Click here for reporting speadsheet template.

 Georgia Healthy Homes and Lead Poisoning Prevention Program